nanovazquez/reactjs-training/exercise-1/README.md

   > **State?** Every React Component could store its own local state in `this.state`.
 State is similar to props, but it is private and fully controlled by the component. **The state MUST NOT be modified directly**.
 Instead, you should always use `this.setState(newState)`, sending a new object as argument containing _only the keys of the state you want to change_ (it performs a merge).
 This is because every execution of this method will _potentially_ trigger a new execution of the `render()` method, redrawing the component.
 If you want to know more about state and lifecycle, see [here](https://reactjs.org/docs/state-and-lifecycle.html).

 1. Finally, open the **Questionnaire** example by clicking [here](https://codepen.io/nanovazquez/pen/ajBdXB).
-1. Notice that we are now handling the user interaction (+"events"_).
-If you've done this before in plain-JS, the idea is similar:
+1. Notice that the code shows how to handle user interaction (_"events"_) in a similar way plain JS code does it:

     1. All JSX elements expose a set of events (see all supported events [here](https://reactjs.org/docs/events.html#supported-events)).
     1. We can hook up to each event by attaching a function to it.
 By default, it will receive a [SyntheticEvent](https://reactjs.org/docs/events.html) object as the first argument, but [you can change this](https://reactjs.org/docs/handling-events.html#passing-arguments-to-event-handlers).